Nathans-SushiCat/Java-Game/README.md

 ## Building the project:
-To build Java-Game you need to have Java-JDK installed.
+To build and run Java-Game you need to have Java SE 18 installed.

 # Java-Game